TZer0/tzer0.github.io/discord.md

 * Remember to turn off @everyone before starting to add roles.
 If you didn't, make sure to go through all the roles and remove that permission (especially in community servers).
 * Mention in the rules that you'd like message links if someone is reporting bad behaviour (shows up in the right-click menu if you've enabled developer mode).
 * If you want a bigger version of someone's pfp, try [discord.id](https://discord.id/) and paste in the user's unique ID (dev mode, copy ID).
+* If you'd like to mention someone that isn't in the channel/in DMs, copy their ID and write `<@ID>`.

 General notes about interactions in digital spaces